osama-zayed/osama-zayed/README.md

 ---

 ### 🛠 Professional Summary
 My name is Osama, and I have studied Information Technology.
-I am a core tame of the developer community at Google, and I work as a freelancer in the field of web development and systems.
+I am a core team member of the developer community at Google, and I work as a freelancer in the field of web development and systems.
 I use various programming languages to create innovative solutions for my clients.

 ---